 |Encryption of the conversations local history||yes||no|

-Everything is clear with company internal server: Microsoft doesn’t provide Skype stand-alone servers to do installation inside the company.
+Everything is clear with the company's internal server: Microsoft doesn’t provide Skype stand-alone servers to do the installation inside the company.

 Required Internet access is an obvious disadvantage for a corporate chat.
 MyChat has no problems like this.
 However, it doesn’t mean that you can’t link your remote offices via the Internet.
 It is noteworthy that the server remains under your control.

-There is also an interesting moment with an encryption of the conversations local history.
-Skype stores entire conversation history in an unprotected SQLite database, so messages can be deleted, read, forged by any publicly available database editing utility.
+There is also an interesting moment with an encryption of the conversations' local history.
+Skype stores entire conversation history in an unprotected SQLite database, so messages can be deleted, read, or forged by any publicly available database editing utility.
 In MyChat, the local user database is securely encrypted.